Undergraduate Admissions Information

 Choose your Admission Date

-*NOTE: If the deadline falls on a Saturday, applications are due the Friday prior; if it falls on a Sunday, applications are due the Monday following.
+*NOTE: If the deadline falls on a weekend, applications are due the following Monday.

 Apply for Admission to the Department of Special Education by the deadline

-A completed application to the Department of Special Education includes; a submitted application, a written (two-page) professional statement, three letters of recommendation, official transcripts from all colleges and universities attended, proof of a USBE-cleared (CBI/FBI) fingerprint background check, and current scores for the Praxis Core Academic Skills Test for Educators.
+A completed application to the Department of Special Education includes; a submitted application, a written (two-page) professional statement, three letters of recommendation, official transcripts from all colleges and universities attended, and proof of a USBE-cleared (CBI/FBI) fingerprint background check.